Indigenous Peoples Resources in Education: Home

 Indigenous Studies Portal

 The Indigenous Studies Portal is an initiative of the University of Saskatchewan Library.
 As of January, 2011, the iPortal had more than 25,000 records including photos, anthropological field notes, diaries, correspondence and other textual documents.

 Local Partnership: Tradition + Transition

 Whether its exploring the ‘deep history’ of Nunatsiavut’s archeological resources, or creating an Inuktitut children’s book series, the main goal of the Tradition & Transition Partnership is to build lasting connections between generations of Inuit and academics working in Nunatsiavut.
 Elders, youth, senior researchers, and graduate students all work together under a common goal, to better understand and help strengthen Labrador Inuit culture, identity, and leadership.

 Deepening Knowledge Project - OISE

-The Ontario Institute for Studies in Education at the University of Toronto launched this web resource and directory with resources to assist teachers and teacher candidates to incorporate Aboriginal Studies across the Ontario Curriculum.
+The Ontario Institute for Studies in Education at the University of Toronto launched this Deepening Knowledge web resource and directory with resources to assist teachers and teacher candidates to incorporate Indigenous Peoples' historical and contemporary perspectives across the Ontario Curriculum.
 Linked resources include curriculum resources by topic and subject area and recommended literature for students.